joakim/calendar/FAQ.md

 It is the most accurate calendar designed.
 I'd also argue that it is the most elegant.
 Basing the calendar on astronomical observations is not only scientifically sound, but on some level even poetic.
 [Omar Khayyâm](https://en.wikipedia.org/wiki/Omar_Khayyam) was after all both an astronomer and a poet.

+> Ah, but my Computations, People say,
+> Reduced the Year to better reckoning? – Nay
+> 'Twas only striking from the Calendar
+> Unborn To-morrow, and dead Yesterday.

+_From Edward FitzGerald's English translation [The Rubâiyât of Omar Khayyâm](https://en.wikipedia.org/wiki/Rubaiyat_of_Omar_Khayyam)._

 ### Why does the calendar year begin at the northward equinox?

 The year being reborn in spring is an idea that resonates deeply with people in many cultures.
 We have a long history of celebrating the coming of spring around northward equinox (for example [Nowruz](https://en.wikipedia.org/wiki/Nowruz), [Holi](https://en.m.wikipedia.org/wiki/Holi), [Falles](https://en.wikipedia.org/wiki/Falles), [Marzanna](https://en.wikipedia.org/wiki/Marzanna#Traditions), [Dísablót](https://en.wikipedia.org/wiki/D%C3%ADsabl%C3%B3t), [Teotihuacán](https://en.wikipedia.org/wiki/Spring_equinox_in_Teotihuac%C3%A1n) and various [South/Southeast Asian solar New Year](https://en.wikipedia.org/wiki/South_and_Southeast_Asian_solar_New_Year) traditions) — often symbolizing rebirth or fertility, often involving bonfires or burning of effigies.
 (At least in the northern hemisphere, where approximately 90% of us live.
 Apologies to the people of the southern hemisphere.)

-There is also a natural astronomical reason for preferring the northward equinox over other reference points, [as explained by Simon Cassidy](https://www.hermetic.ch/cal_stud/cassidy/howlong.htm).
+There is also an astronomical reason for preferring the northward equinox over other reference points, [as explained by Simon Cassidy](https://www.hermetic.ch/cal_stud/cassidy/howlong.htm).

 ### Why 8 "months" and 9-day "weeks"?